The 4-dimensional disc embedding theorem and dual spheres: Proof of the disc embedding theorem

-By construction, each $S_j$ is disjoint from the bodies $\{\Sigma_j\}$ but may intersect the caps of $\{\Sigma_j^c\}$.
-Tube all intersections of these caps with $\{D''_j\}$ into parallel copies of $\{S_j\}$.
-This gives new caps for $\Sigma_i$ with more self-intersections but we have ensured that this new collection $\{\Sigma_j^c\}$ of capped surfaces in $M'$ is geometrically dual to $\{D''_j\}$.
-They are also framed since the Clifford tori and the $\{g_i\}$ were framed.
-Moreover, the Clifford tori are located close to the original $\{f_i\}$, that is within a collar neighbourhood of the boundary of $M'$.
-Additionally, the latest caps for $\{\Sigma_j\}$ have vanishing intersection and self-intersection numbers.

-Therefore we can apply Proposition~\ref{prop:grope-to-tower} to $M'$, to replace the discs $\{D_j''\}$ with $1$-storey capped towers $\{\TT_j^c\}$ whose framed attaching regions coincide with the framed boundary of $\{D_j''\}$ and that have geometrically dual spheres $\{R_j\}$, as shown in Figure~\ref{fig:set16}.

-If some $g_i$ intersects some $\TT_j^c$, push down the intersection into the base surface and tube into~$R_j$, as shown in Figure~\ref{fig:set17}; note that an intersection between $g_i$ and $\TT_j^c$ may occur at any surface, disc, or cap stage of $\TT_j^c$, so we may need to push down the intersection several times before reaching the base surface and tube all the resulting intersections into parallel copies of $R_j$.
-Call the resulting spheres $\{\overline{g}_i\}$.
+Now apply \cref{lem:grope-lemma,lem:grope-to-tower} to $M'$, to replace the discs $\{D_j\}$ with $1$-storey capped towers~$\{\TT_j^c\}$ whose framed attaching regions coincide with the framed boundary of $\{D_j\}$ and that have geometrically dual spheres $\{R_j\}$.
+Remove intersections of $\{g_i\}$ with~$\{\TT_j^c\}$, by pushing down into the base surface and tubing into~$\{R_j\}$.
+The resulting spheres $\{\overline{g}_i\}$ are disjoint from $\{\TT_j^c\}$ and geometrically dual to $\{f_i\}$.
+By~\cite{FQ}*{Chapters~3 and 4} (see also~\citelist{\cite{DET-book-towerheightraising}*{Chapter~17}\cite{Freedman-notes}*{Part~IV}}) every disc-like $1$-storey capped tower with at least four surface stages contains a locally flat embedded disc whose framed boundary coincides with the attaching region of the capped tower.
+Applied to the collection $\{\TT_j^c\}$, this produces mutually disjoint, embedded and framed Whitney discs pairing the intersections and self-intersections of the $\{f_i\}$ away from $\{\overline{g}_i\}$.
+Whitney moves guided by these discs produce embedded discs $\{\overline{f}_i\}$ geometrically dual to $\{\overline{g}_i\}$.
+In the case that $f_i$ was initially generically immersed, we obtain the same framing on the boundary of $\overline{f}_i$ since these are regular homotopies in the interior.

-Next we argue that $\overline{g}_i$ is homotopic in $M$ to $g_i$ for each~$i$.
-Observe that to obtain $\overline{g}_i$, we have: \begin{enumerate}[(i)] \item homotoped $g_i$ by an application of the geometric Casson lemma, and then \item tubed into parallel copies of the dual spheres $\{R_j\}$ for the towers $\{\TT_j^c\}$. \end{enumerate} However, $R_j$ was obtained by contracting $\Sigma_j^c$, whose body is a Clifford torus for an intersection point among the $\{f_i\}$.
-Therefore by Lemma~\ref{lem:null-homotopic}, $R_j$ is null homotopic in $M$, i.e.\ $[R_j]=0 \in \pi_2(M)$.
+It remains only to argue that each $\overline{g}_i$ is homotopic in $M$ to $g_i$ for each~$i$.
+Observe that to obtain~$\overline{g}_i$, we have: \begin{enumerate}[label=(\roman*)] \item homotoped $g_i$ by an application of the geometric Casson lemma, and then \item tubed into parallel copies of the dual spheres $\{R_j\}$ for the towers $\{\TT_j^c\}$. \end{enumerate} However, $R_j$ was obtained by contracting $T^c_j$, whose body is a Clifford torus for an intersection point among the $\{f_i\}$.
+Therefore by \cref{lem:null-homotopic}, $R_j$ is null-homotopic in $M$, i.e.\ $[R_j]=0 \in \pi_2(M)$.
 (Note that $R_j$ is nontrivial in $\pi_2(M')$.)
 It follows that $\overline{g}_i$ is homotopic in $M$ to $g_i$, as desired.
+This completes the proof. \end{proof}